TritonDataCenter/rfd/rfd/0026/README.md

 ### Networking

-#### Impact of fabric networks changes
+#### Impact of networking changes

-Users may want to change the fabric network on which a shared volume is for several reasons:
+Users may want to change the network to which a shared volume is attached for several reasons:

-1. The previous fabric network was too small, or too large, and needs to be recreated to be made larger or smaller.
+1. The previous network was too small, or too large, and needs to be recreated to be made larger or smaller.

-2. Containers belonging to several different fabric networks need to access the same shared volume.
+2. Containers belonging to several different networks without a route between them need to access the same shared volume.

 In order to achieve this, virtual NICs will need to be added and/or removed to the NFS shared volume's underlying storage VM.
 These changes currently require a zone reboot, and thus will make the shared volume unavailable for some time.

-I'm not sure if there's anything we can do to make fabric network changes not impact shared volumes' availability.
+I'm not sure if there's anything we can do to make network changes not impact shared volumes' availability.
 If there's nothing we can do, we should probably communicate it in some way (e.g in the API documentation or by making changes to the API so that the impact on shared volumes is more obvious).